ryan-g13/challenges/surLaTable/readme.md

 Look & Feel:

-   - Test for appearance like how does it look in IE, Chrome, etc.
+   - Test for appearance like how does it look in IE, Chrome, etc. (Cross Browser support)
    - Test for accessibility so that your site is adopted for people with impaired vision (fonts, colors, contrast, etc)
    - Test for mobile devices layout
    - Test if it is comfortable to interact with the site using touch pad